Fade (Kanye West song)

 "Fade" is a song by American rapper Kanye West from his seventh studio album, The Life of Pablo (2016).
-The song features vocals from Ty Dolla Sign and Post Malone.
+The song features vocals from Post Malone and Ty Dolla Sign.
 It was first played at West's Yeezy Season 2 show in September 2015, before later being released for digital download and streaming as the third and final single from the album on September 9, 2016, through GOOD Music and Def Jam.
 11 days later, the aforementioned labels serviced the song to radio stations across the United States.
 A hip house song with club elements, it samples Mr. Fingers's "Mystery of Love", Rare Earth's and The Undisputed Truth's respective cover versions of "(I Know) I'm Losing You", Hardrive's "Deep Inside", and Barbara Tucker's "I Get Lifted (The Underground Network Mix)".
 The lyrics of the song focus on trying to hold on to a fading love.

 "Fade" received generally positive reviews from music critics, with many of them being complimentary towards the sampling.
 Some highlighted Ty Dolla Sign's and Post Malone's vocals, while other critics commented on the song's inclusion on The Life of Pablo.
 It was ranked amongst year-end lists for 2016 by multiple publications, including Spin and Billboard.
 In 2016, the song reached number 47 on the US Billboard Hot 100, alongside attaining fellow top 50 positions in Canada, France, Scotland, and the United Kingdom.
 The song has since been certified double platinum and gold in the US and the UK by the Recording Industry Association of America (RIAA) and British Phonographic Industry (BPI), respectively.